 Betrayal Trauma Recovery Group Helps Women With The Trauma Of Their Husband’s Pornography Use, Affairs, and Emotional Abuse

 It’s so fun to all be on the same call at the same time.
-BTR Group is an ongoing subscription that gives you access to drop in coaching when you need it.
+BTR Group is an ongoing subscription that gives you access to all the BTRG daily support group sessions.
 Get professional support from a different BTR coach every two to three days with no need to schedule or wait for an appointment.
 All BTR Group sessions happen online from the convenience of your home phone, smart phone, tablet or computer.
 As recovering women, we understand.
 Sometimes we need help asap without the stress of scheduling an appointment.
 So you can join any and all sessions per week – all sessions are 90 minutes long.

-After you register, you’ll be given phone and online access to all three of the groups.
+After you register, you’ll be given phone and online access to all BTRG sessions.
 You can drop in for coaching support when you need it, and you can stay for the whole session, or pop out.
 At this price, you can benefit from qualified APSATS coaching for as little as $6 an hour.
 We do this because we care about you and because we’ve been in your situation.
 We understand that women like us don’t have a lot of resources, but we need a lot of support.

 There’s a $100 initial set up fee, with a three month minimum commitment.
 For about the same price as one therapy appointment, you can get have three sessions per week in perpetuity.
 And there’s a bonus, as more subscribers join the BTR Group, we’ll add more sessions at no extra cost to you.
 You can register anytime.
 BTR Group will launch as soon as we have 10 subscribers.

 While reading this, if you have questions, email email@example.com.
 You can also comment below.
 Coach Sarah, tell us about why you thought of this drop-on, subscription model for support services for women?

 Why Use a Subscription Model For Support For Betrayed Women?